ddivanshu/learn_git/readMe.txt

 1) For reverting back tha last commit into local git reset HEAD~1

-2) For completely reverting without even looking at the changes for example in case of production. git reset --hard HEAD~1 and then commit and push https://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git/34547846
+2) For completely reverting local commit without even looking at the changes for example.
+(This will delete upper commits) git reset --hard HEAD~1 and then commit and push https://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git/34547846